Welcome to Keveral FarmWelcome to Keveral FarmWelcome to Keveral FarmWelcome to Keveral Farm

 Sound travels easily around the house, so noisy people may not be welcome.

-We rarely eat together as a group.
+We only occasionally eat together as a group.

-We are not vegetarian - some of us eat meat.
 We do not have any livestock, but we may have in the future.

 Communal areas of the house are non-smoking.